How to Improve Your Conversation Skills (Even If You’re Shy)

 If you’re unsure how to act at a social networking event or party, ask those around you for advice.

-It’s highly recommended that you keep up with the news on a daily basis so that you can discuss current events.
+It’s highly recommended that you stay up-to-date with the news on a daily basis so that you can discuss current events.

 Think about what you say beforehand.
 Words often have more power than you realize.
 You may, however, mistakenly offend the other party.